hendrikleper/MK_site_intern/pages/06.projecten-en-events/vica-pacheco/item.md

 ![](vica.jpg)

 #### 10:30-12:00	Artist Presentation
-For an hour and a half, Vica takes us on a journey through het artistic practice, themes, processes, and ideals.
+For an hour and a half, Vica takes us on a journey through her artistic practice, themes, processes, and ideals.
 #### 13:30-17:00	Studiovisits
 Engage with Vica in a one-on-one conversation about your work.
 Sign up through [this doodle](https://doodle.com/poll/hxgsmci7567rv5zv?utm_source=poll&utm_medium=link).